thekobewan/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- Item 1: Configure Roles
+1. Configure Roles
-- Item 2: Configure Departments
+2. Configure Departments
-- Item 3: Configure Teams
+3. Configure Teams
-- Item 4: Allow Anyone to Create Tickets
+4. Allow Anyone to Create Tickets
-- Item 5: Configure Agents (employees)
+5. Configure Agents (employees)
-- Item 6: Configure Users (customers)
+6. Configure Users (customers)
-- Item 7: Configure SLA
+7. Configure SLA
-- Item 8: Configure Help Topics
+8. Configure Help Topics

 <h2>Prerequisites</h2>

-In the previous project, we installed osTicket and items to allow osTicket to run effectively.
-In order to do this project, osTicket must already be installed.
-Link to installing osTicket: https://github.com/darinnstathos/osticket-prereqs.git
+In the previous project, we installed osTicket and the prerequisites required for it to run properly.
+In order to complete this project, osTicket must already be installed.
+Review the other tutorial [here](https://github.com/thekobewan/osticket-prereqs) before attempting this one.

 <h2>Configuration Steps</h2>

 <h3>Access osTicket</h3>

 1. Navigate to Microsoft Azure portal > select ‘Virtual Machines’ > select ‘VM-osTicket > copy the Public IP address (Example: 20.14.93.5)
-2. Open Microsoft Remote Connection (for Windows) or launch Microsoft Remote Desktop app (for MacOS) > paste Public IP address > log in with the username/password created in step 1 of the previous lab: https://github.com/darinnstathos/osticket-prereqs.git
+2. Open Microsoft Remote Connection (for Windows) or launch Microsoft Remote Desktop app (for MacOS) > paste Public IP address > log in with the username/password created in step 1 of the previous [lab](https://github.com/thekobewan/osticket-prereqs)
 3. Navigate to the URL for admin login:  http://localhost/osTicket/scp/login.php
 4. Login with the admin username & password created in step 3 of the previous lab.
 (Example: darin_admin)